 In 2014 Kishi Bashi released his own line of coffee through Jittery Joe's called Royal Daark Blend.
 Each purchase comes with an exclusive song download.

-In 2016 Kishi Bashi announced a new album called "Sonderlust" live on NPR's All Songs Considered, which is due out September 16th.
+2016 saw Kishi Bashi release his new album "Sonderlust" live on NPR's All Songs Considered.